wannier-developers/wannier90/docs/docs/user_guide/wannier90/parameters.md

 ### `integer :: exclude_bands(:)`

-A k-point independent list of states to excluded from the calculation of the overlap matrices; for example to select only valence states, or ignore semi-core states.
+A k-point independent list of states to exclude from the calculation of the overlap matrices; for example to select only valence states, or ignore semi-core states.
 This keyword is passed to the first-principles code via the `seedname.nnkp` file.
 For example, to exclude bands 2, 6,